Logiqx/wsw-results/docs/tech/usage.md

 git diff
 ```

-The safest way to commit changes is to specifically "add" files prior to the "commit":
+The safest way to commit changes is to specifically "add" files, prior to the "commit":

 ```
 git add docs/results